 A sizeable number of cyanobacteria, in particular many of the filamentous ones, are capable of nitrogen fixation, thanks to their specialised heterocyst structures.

-To know more (in French) Quelques bases scientifiques et analyse de l’ADN de la spiruline, Antenna Technologies, 2009
+Learn more (in French) Quelques bases scientifiques et analyse de l’ADN de la spiruline, Antenna Technologies, 2009

 Rediscovered in Chad: from dihé to today

-The region of Kanem in Chad is desert, scattered with small, temporary lagoons known as ‘wadis’.
-The sub-soil is rich in a mixture of carbonates and salt (natron), which makes the waters of the wadi particularly alkaline – it is this medium which is very favourable for micro-algae to grow.
+The Kanem region in Chad is a desert, scattered with small, temporary lagoons known as ‘wadis’.
+The subsoil is rich in a mixture of carbonates and salt (natron), which makes the waters of the wadi particularly alkaline – it is this medium which is very favourable for micro-algae to grow.
 Spirulina has been a very special and much sought-after foodstuff for centuries throughout Kanem; it is also heavily traded across the Sahel.
 At regular intervals, local communities harvest the spirulina from the wadis and filter it with water in tightly-woven wicker baskets.
 The resulting mass looks like a dark-green purée.
-To prepare it for conserving and sale, it is dried in the open sun, just lying on sand.
+To prepare it for conserving and sale, it is dried in the open sun, just lying on the sand.
 Once dry, it is broken into largish chunks which keep a long time in dry conditions.